IBM/multiagentic-rag-monitoring-blog/README.md

 ### 4. Configure Environment Variables

-Make sure to add necessary environment variables (e.g., API keys for WatsonX, RITS) to a `.env` file for the application to run.
+Make sure to add necessary environment variables (e.g., API keys for WatsonX, Tavily) to a `.env` file for the application to run.
+Follow [this](https://www.ibm.com/docs/en/masv-and-l/maximo-manage/continuous-delivery?topic=setup-create-watsonx-api-key) to create WatsonX API key.

 ---